jenkinsci/platformlabeler-plugin/CONTRIBUTING.md

 ## Code Formatting

-Code formatting in the Platform Labeler plugin is maintained by fmt.
+Code formatting in the Platform Labeler plugin is maintained by the git code format maven plugin.
 The pom file format is maintained by the tidy plugin.
 Before submitting a pull request, confirm the formatting is correct with: